mr-keep-it-simple/slate/source/notes.md

 - Thu 05-11: 1.5hrs Continuation of documentation and tidying up of code examples to change from Greenhouse to Shopping List
 - Mon 09-11: 4.5hrs Added Media documentation, corrected mistakes and extended Data File documentation.
 Added documentation for new dashboard UI
 - Tue 10-11: 2hrs Finish up of first version of documentation
+- Wed 18-11: 4hrs Discussed status and next steps.
+Made changes to text and images
+- Thu 19-11: 1hr Change all refs for admin control panel to admin dashboard; Updated all pictures of admin dashboard; Updated password protection and tidied up more of the document